Loan repayment insurance terms

 - after receiving the notice of loss, inform the insured person of which documents must be submitted to LHV in order to determine the cause and amount of the loss;

-- make a decision on compensation for damage or refusal to do so no later than within ten working days after the receipt of all required documents and determination of the amount of damage and the circumstances of its occurrence;
+- make a decision on compensation for damage or refusal to do so no later than within 10 working days after the receipt of all required documents and determination of the amount of damage and the circumstances of its occurrence;

-Exemption from the performance of insurance contract
+Exemption from the performance of the insurance contract

 - in the event of an insured event, the insured person fails to comply with LHV’s written orders, refuses to cooperate or avoids cooperating;